Dynamical stability for dense patterns in discrete attractor neural networks

+Furthermore, we can now better understand the limitations of the theory: the zero crossing of $\lambda_{\mathrm{mem}}$ yields a discontinuous fall of $\alpha_\mathrm{S}$ from a finite value to $0$ (\Cref{eq:alphaS}), and in many cases the maxima is achieved at this boundary.
+Thus, deviations of the empirical value of this outlier would cause large prediction errors in that boundary.
+Furthermore, in two regimes -- large $\sigma$ and low $\theta$ -- we observe regions where the assumption on the memory-pattern related outlier is violated, and the empirical value of the outlier is larger than theory predicts, so the empirical $\alpha_\mathrm{S}$ might be zero while theory predicts otherwise.

+To complement these results, \Cref{fig:phase-diagram}b presents similar phase diagrams, but where the third parameter is optimized for each pair of systematically varied parameters, rather than kept fixed.
+The results remain qualitatively similar to those obtained above (\Cref{fig:phase-diagram}a).
+This view highlights the superiority of $n=1$ and $\sigma=1$ in terms of the resulting number of stable memories, which is further demonstrated across all $\textrm{CV}$ values in \Cref{fig:phase-diagram}c-d for $n$ and $\sigma$, respectively.
+On the other hand, the effect of $\theta$ seems minor, as long as it is below an upper bound.

-\mysec{Optimal parameter} \Cref{fig:fig_4}a-b shows the optimal exponent and smoothness for different levels of pattern variation.
-Our analysis predicts substantial stability only in the near-linear region $n\approx1$, and at a finite value of $\sigma$.
-The benefits of threshold-linear activation are also observable for sparse patterns (\Cref{fig:extdata_fig_2}e), where it is optimal for $\textrm{CV}\ge1$.
-This is consistent with previous literature on storage of graded memory patterns using the `Hebbian' approach, which focused on this activation function \cite{treves1990graded, schonsberg2021efficiency} and with the machine learning literature using similar activations \cite{dubey2022activation}, but contrasts with other approaches which advocates for the benefits of supralinear activation \cite{rubin2015stabilized, ahmadian2021dynamical}.
-Theory further predicts improvement of stability with pattern variation (\Cref{fig:fig_4}c).
-Those high-variance memory patterns are sparse-like, with many near-zero values and few large activations, so the improved capacity we report for those echoes the benefit of sparseness in our results (\Cref{fig:extdata_fig_2}e) and previous works \cite{treves1990graded, tsodyks1988associative}.
+\mysec{Optimal parameters} \Cref{fig:sm_optimals} presents the maximal achievable value for the stability critical load as a function of pattern statistics, as well as the optimal parameters where the optimum is achieved for various choices of $\left<r\right>$.
+Our theory predicts improvement of stability with pattern variation (\Cref{fig:phase-diagram}c-d, \Cref{fig:sm_optimals}a).
+Those high-variance memory patterns are sparse-like, with many near-zero values and few large activations, so the improved capacity we report for those echoes the benefit of sparseness in our results (\Cref{fig:extdata_fig_2}a,e) and previous works \cite{treves1990graded, tsodyks1988associative}.
 Such sparse-like patterns are also consistent with the known phenomenology of neurons in the brain \cite{willmore2001characterizing, olshausen2004sparse}.
-As noted above, sparse-like patterns require highly asymmetric weights and lead to dynamics distinct from those of energy-based models (\Cref{fig:fig_1}j).
+As noted above, such patterns require highly asymmetric weights and lead to dynamics distinct from those of energy-based models (\Cref{fig:capacity}n).